PerlDancer/Dancer2/GitGuide.md

 your contribution a much better chance of being integrated into Dancer2 quickly!

-**NOTE:** unlike before, we no longer use the _devel_ branch.
-All active development is performed in the _master_ branch.
+**NOTE:** All active development is performed in the _master_ branch.
 Therefore, all your contribution work should be done in a fork of the _master_ branch.

 Here is the workflow for submitting a patch: